HackYourFutureBelgium/home/students/sunday-class.md

 ### Stand Up

 Do a quick stand-up meeting, this is your chance to share what went well and what was difficult last week.
 But keep it short!
 You shouldn't take longer than ~30 seconds per person.
-This is a chance to practice being clear and precise about you are learning.
+This is a chance to practice being clear and precise about what you are learning.